 Process

-High mobility grouting, fills pores in granular soil or voids in rock/soil, with flowable particulate grouts.
-The grout particle size and void size must be matched properly to allow the cement grout to permeate.
+High mobility grouting fills pores in granular soil or voids in rock/soil with flowable particulate grouts.
+The grout particle and void sizes must be appropriately matched to allow the cement grout to permeate.
 Depending on the conditions, Portland cement or microfine cement grout is injected under pressure at strategic locations through a single port or multiple port pipes.
 The grouted mass has increased strength, stiffness, and reduced permeability.

-Cement grouting can offer an economic advantage for underpinning applications over alternative approaches such as removal and replacement or piling and can be performed where access is difficult and space is limited.
+Cement grouting can offer an economic advantage for underpinning applications over alternative approaches such as removal and replacement or piling.
+It can be performed where access is complex and space is limited.
 Since the effectiveness of cement grouting is independent of structural connections, this technique is readily adaptable to existing foundations and can typically be accomplished without disrupting normal facility operations.

 Specialist contacts